genes-and-health/BI_PY/README.md

 * **Bespoke researcher/research group**: 42 traits; e.g. MGH_MitralValveProlapse \[ICD-10 and/or SNOMED-CT and/or OPCS\]
 * **NEW!
 NHS Primary Care Domain refsets**: 25 traits; e.g. QOF_CKD_COD \[SNOMED-CT only\]

+# Locations/paths naming convention

+1. We do not use relative paths.
+2. We do not explicitly use the word FOLDER in the naming, so `MEGADATA_LOCATION`, not `MEGADATA_FOLDER_LOCATION`.
+3. Location and path are in `UPPER_CASE`.
+4. When referred to as `_LOCATION`, the variable contain a string with the path.
+5. When referred to as `_PATH`, the variable is an `AnyPath` path object.
+6. The folder order is "what it is" / "Where it's from" so, for example megadata/primary_care not primary_care/megadata; so `MEGADATA_PRIMARY_CARE_LOCATION` or `PROCESSED_DATASETS_PRIMARY_CARE_PATH`

 ## Pipeline steps
 It is advisable to run the pipeline on a VM with lots of memory, typically an `n2d-highmem` 32 processor VM with 256Gb memory.